Harris, endorsed by Biden, could become first woman, second Black person to be president

 The poll showed that about 4 in 10 U.S. adults have a favorable opinion of Harris, whose name is pronounced “COMM-a-la,” while about half have an unfavorable opinion.

-A former prosecutor and U.S. senator from California, Harris will face doubters as she seeks to reassure the party she can win the presidency in November.
-Her first test will be at the Democratic convention in Chicago in August.
+However, Harris found more prominence as the White House's most outspoken advocate for abortion rights after the U.S. Supreme Court overturned Roe v.
+Wade in 2022.
+She has also played a key role in reaching out to young people and voters of color.

+In addition, Harris' steady performance after Biden's debate debacle solidified her standing among Democrats in recent weeks.

 Even before Biden's endorsement, Harris was widely viewed as the favorite to replace him on the ticket.
-Actively campaigning in recent weeks, she's had a head start over potential challengers, including California Gov. Gavin Newsom, Michigan Gov. Gretchen Whitmer and Pennsylvania Gov. Josh Shapiro.
+With her foreign policy experience and national name recognition, she has a head start over potential challengers, including California Gov. Gavin Newsom, Michigan Gov. Gretchen Whitmer and Pennsylvania Gov. Josh Shapiro.

 Harris will seek to avoid the fate of Hubert Humphrey, who as vice president won the Democratic nomination in 1968 after President Lyndon Johnson declined to run for reelection amid national dissatisfaction over the Vietnam War.
 Humphrey lost that year to Republican Richard Nixon.